boostercloud/docs-site/source/includes/_01-your-first-backend-in-10-minutes.md

   |- src
     |- entities/Post.ts
 ```
-Another file has been created in your project, you will need to add the implementation of its projection:
+Another file has been created in your project, you will need to add the implementation of its reduction:

-> Projection
+> Reduction

 ```typescript
 @Reduces(PostCreated)